Nexfinity/CakeyBot-Wiki/feature/economy.md

 > Note: If users re-join the server later, their original balance will NOT be returned if this setting was enabled.
 They will retain the "Initial Balance".
 {.is-info}

+## Add Space to Currency Symbol
+Enable this setting to add a space between the currency symbol and the balance amount, improving clarity and readability.
+For example, `$100` becomes `$ 100` or `100$` becomes `100 $`.
+This option works seamlessly with both currency symbol positions, whether the symbol is placed on the left or the right of the amount.

 # Item Shop
 Items can be purchased from the item shop in order to TBD.